erysdren/docs/quake/csqc.md

 complex HUD effects or anything else that other players shouldn't be able to see.

-NOTE: This document is absolutely not complete, and it likely never will be.
+**NOTE**: This document is absolutely not complete, and it likely never will be.
 I just wanted to try and write out what I know to hopefully be useful to others.

 ## QuakeC Entry Points